gravitl/netmaker-docs/integrating-non-native-devices.rst

 This guide will help you set up WireGuard on OPNsense 24.1_1.
 We will connect to a Netmaker network via a Remote Access Gateway:

 A. WireGuard comes pre-installed on OPNsense 24.1_1.
-For OPNsense 23.7.12 and below install Wireguard as a plug-in in System -> Firmware -> Plugins
+For OPNsense 23.7.12 and below, install WireGuard as a plug-in in System -> Firmware -> Plugins

-B. go to VPN -> WireGuard -> Settings -> Instances, and then create a new WireGuard tunnel instance using the information provided by Netmaker.
-Click on the Generate [gear] icon in the Public Key field then paste the Private Key from the configuration file generated by Netmaker.
-Take note of the tunnel interface name
+B. go to VPN -> WireGuard -> Settings -> Instances, and then create a new WireGuard tunnel instance using the configuration information provided by Netmaker.
+Click on the Generate [gear] icon in the Public Key field before pasting the Private Key (from the configuration file generated by Netmaker).
+Save and then take note of the tunnel interface name

 .. image:: images/integration-opnsense-tunnel-interface.jpg
    :width: 80%